slacy/minimongo/README.rst

 TODOs & Upcoming features:
 --------------------------

-* More template-friendly member accessing.
-Return None for missing fields?

 * Per-object configuration directives.
-Read-only, Rigid (no schema change allowed after read), etc.
+Read-only, Rigid (no schema change allowed after read), Type-Rigid (allow changing values, but not changing types), etc.

-* Support for automatic DBRef field dereferencing.
+* Support for automatic DBRef field dereferencing via wrapper types.

 * Better support for SON and field ordering.
 Right now, most things are Python dict, which means that ordering is not defined.